IBM/app-modernization-coexistence-layer/README.md

 ### Update Data Assets

 * **db2-conn**: Click on `db2-conn` under `Data Assets`.
-Provide your database connection details and credentials.
+Provide your database connection details and credentials which was created in step1.
 Then `Test connection`. `Save` it once the connection is successful.

 * **postgre-conn**: Click on `postgre-conn` under `Data Assets`.
 Use database name as `demodb`.
-Provide your database connection details and credentials.
+Provide your database connection details and credentials as noted in step7.
 Then `Test connection`. `Save` it once the connection is successful.

 > Note: `Port is SSL-enabled` option is selected in provided connections.
-If your database does not support that option, please unselect and test.
+If your database does not support that option, please unselect that and test.

 ### Run DataStage Flows